"The question isn't who is going to let me; it's who is going to stop me. " - Ayn Rand

 Mr. Rafael de la Sierra - Vice President of Warner Brothers Jungle Habitat & Chairman, President and Chief Executive of the Cosmos Soccer Club.

-The de la Sierra family for welcoming me to discuss the park's history with all of you.
+The de la Sierra family for welcoming me to discuss the park's history.

 The Township of West Milford Planning Board for humoring my repeat OPRA data requests.

 The Township of West Milford Police Department for solving the security related mysteries.

 The West Milford Museum and its dedicated staff for keeping the Habitat (and other things West Milford) alive.

 The Computer Whisperer for helping me decipher all of those damned PDFs!

 Harry Applegate - the official Six Flags historian/site admin of the Great Adventure History page for seeking out information that has long since evaporated into thin air.
 I appreciate your efforts!

 40 years has passed since Warner Brothers Jungle Habitat closed its gates for the last time.
 After all this time, people still fondly remember this special place in West Milford, NJ.
 Take a step back to a groovier time, when safari animals roamed (kinda) wild in the woods of West Milford.
 Remember, animals always have the right of way.
 Maintain a speed limit of 10 mph and stay to the right if you're moving slowly!
 While prowling along the Jungle trails, keep your car radio tuned to station W-I-L-D, 640 on the AM dial so you can hear about what you're seeing.

 The sign comes out once a year for special occasions, here it is in its native state.
 Do you know where the metal one is?
 Hit the CONTACT US page if you do!